gabriellst/WhatsAppBot/README.md

 ```

 #### Things it can do:
-> * Send short messages, long messages, stacked phrases, messages with links, pictures with text, text with emojis.
+> * Send short messages, long messages, stacked phrases, messages with links without a link preview, pictures with text, text with emojis.
 > * Reply normal text, text with emojis and text with links.

 #### Things it can't do, yet:
-> * Send audios, stickers, pictures with no text messages with emojis only, messages with link preview.
+> * Send audios, stickers, pictures with no text, messages with emojis only, messages with a link preview.
 > * Reply audios, stickers and pictures.
 > * These features will be implemented within further updates.

 # Notes

-If you try to something not metioned in the "Things it can do" section, the program will probably crash.
+If you try to do something not metioned in the "Things it can do" section, the program will probably crash.
 There are a lot of exceptions and cases that need to be analyzed and solved.

 I made this project for personal use only.